johannschopplich/kirby-headless/README.md

 - 🍢 Express-esque [API builder](https://kirby.tools/docs/headless/api-builder) with middleware support
 - 🗂 Return [JSON from templates](https://kirby.tools/docs/headless/usage#json-templates) instead of HTML

+# Compatibility

+The current version of Kirby Headless is compatible with Kirby 5 and later.
+If you are using an older version of Kirby, please use the [v4 release](https://github.com/johannschopplich/kirby-headless/releases).

 ## Installation

 > [!TIP]